 This was approved in Geneva in 2008 and Spain adhered to it in 2011.
 As stated in the text, “any consignment note issued in accordance with this Protocol shall be deemed equivalent to the consignment note referred to in the Convention, and shall therefore have the same evidentiary force and produce the same effects as the latter”.

-Accession to the e-CMR Protocol by the different states has been gradual and to date 38 countries have joined, 39 if Belgium, which has signed the Protocol but has not yet ratified it, is taken into account.
+Accession to the e-CMR Protocol by the different states has been gradual and to date 41 countries have joined.

-This means that there are 38 countries, European and non-EU, that already allow the electronic transport document to operate under common criteria.
+This means that there are 41 countries, European and non-EU, that already allow operating with the electronic transport document under common criteria and with full legal guarantee.

-The countries that have adhered to the eCMR Protocol to date, according to United Nations data, are as follows:
+The countries that have adhered to the eCMR Protocol to date, according to the United Nations, are as follows:

 On this occasion we refer to the eFTI (Electronic Freight Transport Information) Regulation, which establishes a legal framework for the electronic communication of regulatory information relating to the transport of goods on the territory of the Union between the economic operators concerned and the competent authorities.